vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 HV II.
 318-320.
 Trivikramatrtiya-(1) begin on 3rd of su. of any month; three

-years or 12 years; worship of Trivikrama and Laksmi; homa with mantra Rg.
+years or 12 years; worship of Trivikrama and Lakṣmi; homa with mantra R̥g.
 I. 22.
 20, or “Trivikramāya namaḥ' for women and sūdras; HV I. 453–54 (from Vi.
 Dh.
 HII.
 133. 1-13); (2) begin on 3rd of Jy. śu; fast on 2nd and on morning of 3rd worship of Agni and of Sun in evening and then nakta on that day and of Viṣṇu's three steps; for one year; HV I 455-456 (from Vi.
 Dh.
 III, 134, 1-12); (3) begin on Jy. śu.
 3; one year; worship of the earth, mid regions and heaven in each period of three months; Vi.
 Dh.

 III.
 135. Trivikramavrata--from K. for three months or for three years ;